runpod/docs/docs/tutorials/serverless/generate-sdxl-turbo.md

 1. Replace `${process.env.REACT_APP_AUTH_TOKEN}` with your actual API key.
 2. Replace `${process.env.REACT_APP_ENDPOINT_ID}` with your specific Endpoint.
-3. Open `index.html` in a web browser, enter a prompt, and click the "Generate Image" button to see the result.
+3. Open `index.html` in a web browser, enter a prompt, and select **Generate Image** to see the result.

 This web application serves as a basic example of how to interact with your RunPod serverless endpoint from a client-side application.
 It can be expanded or modified to fit more complex use cases.